LimsDevlp/rn-icon-component-helper/CONTRIBUTING.md

-# Contribute to rn-button-component-helper
+# Contribute to rn-icon-component-helper

-This guide guidelines for those wishing to contribute to rn-button-component-helper.
+This guide guidelines for those wishing to contribute to rn-icon-component-helper.

 ## Contributor license agreement

-By submitting code as an individual or as an entity you agree that your code is [licensed the same as rn-button-component-helper](README.md).
+By submitting code as an individual or as an entity you agree that your code is [licensed the same as rn-icon-component-helper](README.md).

 ## Issues and pull requests